Frequently Asked Questions

 5. FIRST MEETING

 A wedding booking may be taken by phone, or other forms of communication, and confirmed at any time.
 The next step will be the first meeting with the priest who will be the celebrant.
-Apart from meeting and discussing marriage, and taking the opportunity to find out a bit about those being married in our church, another purpose of this meeting is to sign the NOIM form (described above).
-The appointment is made by contacting the parish office.
+Apart from meeting and discussing marriage, and taking the opportunity to find out a little about those being married in our church, another purpose of this meeting is to sign the NOIM form (described above).
+The appointment is made by contacting the Parish Office.

 6. MARRIAGE PREPARATION

-St John’s strongly encouages all couples being married in the church to undertake a recognised course of marriage preparation such as the relationship program offered by Lifeworks.
+St. John’s strongly encourages all couples being married in the church to undertake a recognised course of marriage preparation such as the relationship program offered by Relationship Matters (formerly Lifeworks) or Prepare/Enrich.

 Our fees are set by the Parish Council and are all inclusive.
 The fees include:

-A verger (who prepares the church, with red carpet on the steps, aisle candles, bows at the end of the pews, operates the sound system, and clears up the church afterward).
-During Advent and Christmas please be aware there will be decorations in the church which cannot be removed.
+* A verger (who prepares the church, with red carpet on the steps, aisle candles, bows at the end of pews, operates the sound system, and clears up the church afterward).
+During Advent and Christmas please be aware there will be decorations in the church which cannot be removed

-A bellringer – the bells are rung as the bride arrives and at the conclusion of the service
+* A bell ringer – the bells are rung as the bride arrives and at the conclusion of the service Sample of Toorak Bells

-Flowers – two large arrangements at the front of the church.
-Under no circumstances after the ceremony may the flowers be removed from the church.
+* Flowers: two large arrangements at the front of the church.
+These flowers must not be removed from the church under any circumstances

-The fees also includes a contribution to the upkeep of the historic church and the gardens
+The fees also include a contribution to the upkeep of the historic church and the gardens.

 (i) A deposit (non-refundable) of $500 paid within a month of confirming the booking